First off, let’s get this out of the way: the best plant based protein powder for you may be completely different than me.

 1.)
 The ingredients, and 2.)
 The nutrition facts.

-For this review, I analyzed the nutrition and ingredients for 20+ of the (supposedly) healthiest and best plant based / vegan protein powder brands.
+For this review, we analyzed the nutrition and ingredients for 20+ of the (supposedly) healthiest and best plant based / vegan protein powder brands.

-If you currently use (or are looking to find) a healthy plant-based protein powder, I have some bad news:
+If you currently use (or are looking to find) a healthy plant-based protein powder, here’s some bad news:

-99 percent of plant based protein powders I analyzed (even the organic protein powder brands) have chemical additives, fillers, gums, and/or sugars.
+99 percent of plant based protein powders we analyzed (even the organic protein powder brands) have chemical additives, fillers, gums, and/or sugars.

-If you want to find the best plant protein powders for your health, my reviews will reveal:
+If you want to find the ideal plant protein powders for your health, our reviews will reveal:

 - Why most whey and vegan protein powder brands are not what they say they are (and 5 questions you should always ask to find the cleanest and healthiest ones)